Schwarzen/Color-My-Desktop/README.md

 </p>

 ### Features:
-Color My GNOME currently has these features: <br>
+Color My Desktop currently has these features: <br>
 * Picking hex color values for <br>
   * Primary (main color used on top bar, window bar, and main window elements)
   * Secondary (used for window backgrounds and some accents)